michaloblastni/local-neural-monitoring-android/README.md

-# Local Neural Monitoring for EEG-SMT (Android) 0.0.1
+# Local Neural Monitoring for Android 0.0.1

 This Android app lets you connect an **EEG-SMT** device to your smartphone using a USB OTG adapter and visualize live EEG data in real time.